 - Format- Does the program require students to stay over on class weekends or is it a commuter program for local students?

 - Degree – Do EMBA students earn the school’s full MBA degree?

-Wharton offers the same MBA degree in two formats: the traditional, full-time MBA in Philadelphia, or the Executive MBA in either San Francisco or Philadelphia.
+Wharton offers the same MBA degree in two formats: the traditional, full-time MBA in Philadelphia, or the with one of Wharton’s Executive MBA cohorts based in San Francisco, Philadelphia, or with the Global cohort.
 Both programs require the same high admissions standards, follow the same rigorous curriculum, and confer the same Wharton MBA degree.
 The delivery and structure of the programs differ to meet the needs of different student types.